Wills & Estate Planning

 Annuities often make more sense once you’re getting closer to retirement age than when you’re in your 20s or 30s.
 But if you’re younger and thinking about how to include a charity in your estate planning, it’s worth keeping this option in mind for the future.

-Open a Donor-Advised Fund
+Open a donor-advised fund

 A donor-advised fund (DAF) is an account you can set up for charitable giving.
 This allows you to set aside charitable assets now (and get a tax deduction now) but make the final decisions on where the money should go later.